-Each service row in the table has a menu of actions that you select by clicking
+Each service row in the table has a menu of actions that you select by clicking and can contain one or more of the following indicators:

-Indicator Meaning Description 0 2 Health issue Indicates that the service has at least one health issue.
-The indicator sho the number of health issues at the highest severity level.
-If there are Ba health test results, the indicator is red.
-If there are no Bad health test resu but Concerning test results exist, then the indicator is yellow.
-No indicat is shown if there are no Bad or Concerning health test results.
+Indicator Meaning Description 9 2 Health issue Indicates that the service has at least one health issue.
+The indicator shows the number of health issues at the highest severity level.
+If there are Bad health test results, the indicator is red.
+If there are no Bad health test results, but Concerning test results exist, then the indicator is yellow.
+No indicator is shown if there are no Bad or Concerning health test results.
 Important: If there is one Bad health test result and two Concerning health results, there will be three health issues, but the number will be one.
 Click the indicator to display the Health Issues pop-up dialog box.
-By default only Bad health test results are shown in the dialog box.
-To display Concerning health test results, click the Also show n concerning issue(s)